amberstar/State/README.md

 - specify if a given version found in the data model needs migration
 - directly migrate raw key-value data to the current version before attempting to decode a model

-Two static variables are provided during the process that are passed in from the  Model Design file.
-The following are available for you to determine  a model version is different than the current version.
+Two versioning variables are provided during the process that are sourced from  the  model design file.
+The following are available for you to determine if a model version about to be decoded is a different version than the current version of your model code.
 ```swift
 /**
     These are provided from the data model designer